By: Dr. Pratiksha Rigley

 Franchise Owner, Primrose Schools of Frisco West, Park Cities, Plano at Preston Meadow, Prestonwood, and Waco at Woodway

-To follow the Rigley Dream Team, find us on Instagram @RigleyPrimroseDreamTeam!
+To learn more about Primrose Schools or the Rigley Dream Team, follow us on Instagram @RigleyPrimroseDreamTeam!